Lansing Board of Water & Light: Current facilities

 As an eventual replacement for the aging Eckert Station, the utility began operating the REO Town Cogeneration Plant on July 1, 2013.
-The eight-story, 160000 sqft cogeneration facility located on Washington Avenue in Lansing's REO Town district has a capacity of 100 megawatts, and burns natural gas to generate electricity and steam.
+The eight-story, 160000 sqft cogeneration facility located on Washington Avenue in Lansing's REO Town district has a capacity of 100 MW, and burns natural gas to generate electricity and steam.
 It also includes the utility's headquarters and a restored Grand Trunk Western Railroad depot, which is used as the boardroom for the utility and as meeting space.
+The LBWL announced in December 2017 that they would be replacing Erickson Station with a $500 million natural gas-fired power plant capable of generating 250 MW.
+The Delta Energy Park opened in March 2022 with a nameplate capacity of 260 MW on the site of the former Erickson Station.

 To achieve the state-mandated 10% renewable energy requirement by 2015, the company has built or acquired power through purchase agreements from several new sources.
 They contracted for 19.2MW from eight new wind turbines at the Beebe Wind Farm in Gratiot County.
 Lansing Board of Water and Light owns the 0.5MW Moores Park hydroelectric plant on the Grand River and the 0.16MW Cedar Street Solar Array.
 It also purchases power from the Tower/Kleber Hydro plant near Cheboygan and the Granger Landfill Energy plant.
 Lansing Board of Water & Light has issued a request for proposals for 20MW of additional solar power.

 During periods of high demand, the Lansing Board of Water and Light purchases electricity from MISO.
 The BWL has two 138KV interconnections (Davis-Oneida line and the Davis-Enterprise line) with Consumers Energy/METC from its substation on Jolly Road just east of Pennsylvania Ave on Lansing's south side.
 The utility also owns a portion of Detroit Edison's Belle River Power Plant near St. Clair, Michigan.